mcpzero/mcpzero/docs/getting-started/overview.md

 MCPZERO is a **secure MCP aggregation gateway**.
 It turns local MCP servers into remote HTTP endpoints that AI clients like Cursor can call — with semantic aggregation, progressive discovery, and zero-trust security built in.

+**In one sentence:** MCPZERO publishes, aggregates, and secures local MCP servers behind one zero-trust gateway URL so agents can discover tools on demand instead of loading every schema upfront.

 ## Core concepts